 One winter evening in 1960, singer Ben E King was at a crossroads in his life.
 He had quit his successful band, The Drifters, over a contractual dispute – he wasn’t receiving any royalties for their record sales – and was unable to decide between pursuing a solo career in music or working in his father’s Harlem restaurant.
-At home in his New York apartment and playing chords “with a cheap guitar”, King started fooling around with the melody to Charles Albert Tindley’s gospel hymn Stand By Me, updating the psalm-like song with new lyrics about his lover, Betty Davis.
+At home in his New York apartment and playing chords “with a cheap guitar”, King started fooling around with the melody to Charles Albert Tindley’s gospel hymn Stand By Me, updating the psalm-like song with new lyrics about his lover, Betty Nelson.

 “I wasn’t trying to make a hit”